SupremeC/RPI_InfoScreen/readme.md

 ### Installation part 1
+ * Start with a freshly updated system `sudo apt-get update`
- + Enable SPI or I2C bus on the Raspberry depending on how you connect the display ++ sudo raspi-config
+ * Enable SPI or I2C bus on the Raspberry depending on how you connect the display
+   * `sudo raspi-config`
- ++ interfacing options -> Enable SPI or I2C
+   * interfacing options -> Enable SPI or I2C
- + Install psutil
+ * Install psutil `pip install psutil`
- + Install Paho MQTT
+ * Install Paho MQTT `pip install paho-mqtt`
- + PILLOW
+ * PILLOW `sudo apt-get install python-pil`

 ### Installation this application
 + TODO - as soon as I get some free time :)